 Navigate to the Guest & Segments tab and click on the “Guest Segments” button to display the Segments page.
-Click on the blue “Create Guest Segment” button on the right and a pop-up window will display.
+Click on the blue “Create Guest Segment” button on the right and a window will display.
 From here, you can name your segment and then begin choosing your criteria.
 In order to save a segment, it needs at the bare minimum, one line of criteria.

 AND vs OR

 You can have as many lines of criteria in your segment as you wish, but keep in mind that the operator between each of these lines of criteria is “AND.”
 In the previous example, your criteria would be looking for a guest whose location is in California AND have a stay within the last 2 years AND stayed in a Deluxe King Suite.
 A guest needs to meet all lines of criteria to qualify for the segment.

 Note: Within each line of criteria, you can often select multiple variables.
 For example, you can have a line of criteria that says “Guest location is California, Oregon, Washington, Arizona.
 The operator between these locations is “OR.”
 This means that a guest needs to either live in California OR Oregon OR Washington OR Arizona.
 Predictably, as you add more lines of criteria, your segment count will drop as your search gets more specific.

 While you are creating your segment, at any time, you can click on “Update Stats” to do an immediate count so that you can see how many total members there are in that segment as well as how many are reachable by email.
 Each time you make a change to any of the criteria or add or remove any lines of criteria, you’ll be able the update the stats to see the most current count.

 Once you are happy with your segment, you can click on “Create” so that your segment is saved.
 After you create a segment, you can click “View Details” to expand the view and you can examine the details of that segment of your guest database.
 See the screenshot below.